 I've put together a simple checklist to help you create a policy and pricing that works for you.
-You can download the Pricing Policy Checklist, and a special bonus: How to Design Packages, here:
+Access download the Pricing Policy Checklist in the free resource library.
+Register below, or learn more.

 In the comments below, let me know: